Iwuanyanwu, a great tower in engineering, says Uzodimma

 The Governor therefore promised that each of the 16 best graduating Engineering students that were honoured at the ceremony will get a N100,000 from the State government while those of them from Imo State are to get automatic employment in addition to scholarship to do their masters degree in any University of their choice.

-The Governor reminded the audience that the celebration of Eng.
+The Governor reminded the audience that the celebration of Engr.
 Iwuanyanwu as an icon is in tandem with the 3R mantra of his administration, mostly in the area of recovery.

 He reiterated that his administration is “recovering and recognizing excellence in human capital development, exemplified in the recognition of Miss Confidence Chinaza Nwaozuzu who made 9As and was given scholarship by the State government to read any course of her choice in any University both in Nigeria and abroad.”